 This is the most common above-grade residential construction method in North America and some parts of Europe.
 The main reason that this method is so widely used is due to how economical it is to build.

-The average time you can expect the frame of a wood home to be built is around 7-10 days.
+The average time you can expect the frame of a wood framed home to be built is around 7-10 days.
 This is much quicker than a standard brick and block construction.
 Wood frame construction can be erected in very low temperatures and since this is a mainly dry process of construction, the limitations compared to blockwork are significantly lower.
 The beams, joists, and studs can all be cut to size onsite and unlike some other construction materials, no heavy equipment is necessary.

 This is a significant advantage of wood framed construction.
 When compared to masonry walls for example, it will take much less energy to warm a home built with wood.
 The reason behind this being that the masonry walls have an inner leaf that must be heated first, before the room itself will begin to see a change in temperature.
-However, a timber framed home will heat up and cool down much faster because of this.
+However, a wood framed home will heat up and cool down much faster because of this.
 This can be considered a good or bad thing depending on the location of the home and the temperature changes it will face.

 Utilizing the best wood for framing a house can provide a wide range of benefits, including noise reduction.
 Because dense and heavy materials are the best way to defend against loud noises, your clear choice here would be masonry.
 However, a good amount of sound reduction can be achieved many different ways when building with wood.
 Filling the voids in between walls with a mineral wool or other sound absorbent material is a great way to cut down on noise.
 The same methods can be applied between the floor joists and floor boards.